2018 MSW Admissions Booklet

 the notice evidenced by a postmark.
 A second consideration does not guarantee admissions

 into the program.
 The MSW program will initiate the reconsideration process, which

 will involve meeting with MSW faculty to present a case for admission.
 The faculty

 will then make a recommendation to the Program Director as to whether the student

 should be admitted.
 A final decision will be issued to the student within 14 days

 of the Department’s decision.

-Please read the Application Booklet for detailed information!
+Please read the Admissions Booklet for detailed information!

 (All recommendations must be submitted on our forms and applicant must fill out cover

 The recommendations may be emailed to firstname.lastname@example.org from the recommenders email address only!